-The program opened with the OPEN instruction is closed when executing an M30, or another OPEN instruction and after an Emergency or Reset.
+The program opened with the OPEN instruction is closed when executing an M30. or another OPEN instruction and after an Emergency or Reset.

-From a PC, only programs located in RAM memory or in the hard disk (HD) may be opened.
+From a PC, only programs stored in the CNC'S RAM memory, in the CARD A, or in the Hard Disk module can be opened